RenanUS/RenanUs/README.md

 ## About me 👋

 I'm Renan, currently in graduation of Computer Engineering, i started to be passionate in tech learning about hardware in my childhood, but i'm also passionate in software field.
 Currently learning about Java and Data science.
-My goals in tech is more than just programming, i want discover new technologies, make it more democratic and help people making their lives more easier and happier.
+My goals in tech are more than just programming, i want discover new technologies, make it more democratic and help people making their lives more easier and happier.

 🌱 Currently Learning: